 Turley Redmond Rosasco & Rosasco, L.L.P., will not let you be intimidated by bad employers.
 We regularly call bad employers and force them to report accidents involving undocumented workers so our clients can get all the medical care and lost wages they deserve.
 No client of Turley Redmond Rosasco & Rosasco, L.L.P., has ever been denied workers’ comp benefits due to their undocumented status.
 We will protect your fundamental human rights against unscrupulous employers.
 You will not stand alone.

 In Balbuena vs. IDR Realty, the New York Court of Appeals ruled that state labor laws apply to noncitizens, including undocumented immigrants (“illegal aliens” injured at work.)
 By offering employment to an undocumented worker, employers and workers’ compensation insurers are obligated to provide the same benefits and protections as they would to a U.S. citizen.

-Protecting The Rights Of The Undocumented To Receive Workers’ Compensation Benefits
+New York Law Firm Protecting The Rights Of The Undocumented To Receive Workers’ Compensation Benefits

 The rate of workplace deaths is unfortunately much higher for Latinos, especially in roofing and construction work, reflecting the dangerous job assignments given to undocumented immigrants.
 Turley Redmond Rosasco & Rosasco represents any person injured on the job, regardless of nationality or immigration status.